Amateur Photographer verdict

 If you enjoy shooting with Olympus cameras, then the refinements made with the OM-1, along with the improved image quality, features, and improved video options, makes this camera a real joy to use, with the updated menu systems another welcome change.

 Without doubt, the OM System OM-1 is the best Micro Four Thirds camera currently available for stills photography.
-It goes beyond what you would expect from a $2000 / £2000 camera in terms of subject detection AF, high-speed performance, and the sheer number of useful shooting features available.
+It goes beyond what you would expect from a camera of its price in terms of subject detection AF, high-speed performance, and the sheer number of useful shooting features available.

 OM System Olympus OM-1 with new 20MP sensor